Wednesday, November 27, 2013

 November 4:

 A chilly five degrees inside the van this morning.
 Today we left Canberra after spending the past seven days camped at Exhibition Park.
 We had visited family and friends over the past week.
-Heading north along the Barton Highway we passed through Murrumbateman.
-Its located 40 kms north of Canberra and is surrounded by vineyards that produce cold climate wines.
+Heading north along the Barton Highway, we passed through Murrumbateman.
+It is located 40 km north of Canberra and is surrounded by vineyards that produce cool climate wines.

-We joined the Hume Highway near Yass and headed west for 17 kms before turning north onto Lachlan Valley Way.
-Passing through Boorowa, a small country town of just over a thousand people before continuing on towards Cowra.
-Cowra is surrounded by farmland and is a wine producing region known for it's Chardonnay.
-During the second World War Cowra housed captured Japanese and Italian military personnel and in 1944 Japanese POW's staged a breakout from the camp.
+We joined the Hume Highway near Yass and headed west for 17 km before turning north onto Lachlan Valley Way.
+Passing through Boorowa, a small country town of just over a thousand people, before continuing on towards Cowra.
+Cowra is surrounded by farmland and is a wine-producing region known for its Chardonnay.
+During the Second World War, Cowra housed captured Japanese and Italian military personnel, and in 1944 Japanese POWS staged a breakout from the camp.
 This breakout became known as the Cowra Breakout.
-Some prisoners were killed, some committed suicide and four Australian's were killed.
+Some prisoners were killed, some committed suicide, and four Australians were killed.

-We stopped in Molong for lunch at the local bakery before proceeding onto Yeovil.
-We prefer to take the road less travelled rather than major roads but unfortunately the road from Molong would best be described as a goat track and was in a shocking condition.
-We set up camp in the showground which is listed in Camps 7 but there was no caretaker in residence so we just parked behind one of the tin sheds to shield ourselves from the strong winds that we had experienced throughout the day.
-There were toilets taps and power boxes but we chose not to use any of the facilities as we hadn't paid any money.
-And just like so many places we have camped we had the place to ourselves, except for several cows in the adjacent field.
+We stopped in Molong for lunch at the local bakery before heading on to Yeovil.
+We prefer to take the less travelled road rather than major roads, but unfortunately, the road from Molong could best be described as a goat track and was in poor condition.
+We set up camp at the showground, which is listed in Camps 7, but there was no caretaker in residence, so we parked behind one of the tin sheds to shield ourselves from the strong winds we had experienced all day.
+There were toilets, taps, and power boxes, but we chose not to use any of the facilities since we hadn't paid.
+Like many places where we've camped, we had the entire area to ourselves, apart from several cows in the neighbouring field.

 November 5:

-A very chilly zero degrees this morning with temperatures forecast to rise into the thirties and another day of thirty plus km/h winds expected.
-Our intention was to camp at the showgrounds at Gulgong tonight but we have now decided to spend three nights camped at Arakoon across the bay from South West Rocks so it was off to camp at Jerry's Plains in the Hunter Valley.
-The 40 kms of road from Yeovil into Wellington was in similar condition to the goat track we travelled on yesterday.
-Here we emptied our toilet cassette at the showgrounds and then refueled at $159.9 cpl before stopping in Gulgong for morning tea.
-We passed through Ulan with its open cut and underground coal mines, before we turned east onto the Golden Highway.
-The wind forecast was correct and for the majority of the day we were into a severe head wind.
-We came across a semi trailer 15 kms west of Denman carting a seven metre wide load and followed it until it pulled over at Denman Gap and let the now large queue of vehicles past.
+A very chilly zero degrees this morning, with temperatures forecast to rise into the thirties and another day of thirty-plus km/h winds expected.
+Our plan was to camp at the showgrounds in Gulgong tonight, but we've now decided to spend three nights camped at Arakoon, across the bay from South West Rocks, so it was off to camp at Jerry's Plains in the Hunter Valley.
+The 40 km of road from Yeovil to Wellington was in a similar condition to the goat track we travelled on yesterday.
+Here, we emptied our toilet cassette at the showgrounds and then refuelled at $159.9 cpl before stopping in Gulgong for morning tea.
+We passed through Ulan, with its open-cut and underground coal mines, before turning east onto the Golden Highway.
+The wind forecast proved correct, and for most of the day, we faced a severe headwind.
+We encountered a semi-trailer 15 km west of Denman, carrying a seven-metre-wide load, and followed it until it pulled over at Denman Gap, allowing the now large queue of vehicles to pass.

 November 6-8:

 Nine degrees at 6:30 with some fog in the surrounding valleys and lovely blue skies.
-Thankfully the strong winds we had experienced for the past three days now appeared to be gone.
-We passed through Maitland 80 kms later and turned north at Hexham before refuelling at Raymond Terrace at 159.9 cpl.
-From here we had an easy run north to Arakoon and arrived just after 1:00.
-We have a lovely site looking across the bay to South West Rocks.
+Thankfully, the strong winds we experienced over the past three days now seem to have abated.
+We passed through Maitland 80 km later and turned north at Hexham before refuelling at Raymond Terrace at 159.9 cpl.
+From here, we had a straightforward journey north to Arakoon and arrived just after 1:00.
+We have a lovely site overlooking the bay to South West Rocks.

 Tuesday, October 29, 2013